spinnaker/spinnaker.github.io/community/gardening/what-to-hack.md

 - Run through a [Spinnaker codelab](/guides/tutorials/codelabs/).
 Document and file any issues you encounter [here](https://github.com/spinnaker/spinnaker.github.io/issues/) when you come across them.
 Share your progress in [#gardening-general](https://spinnakerteam.slack.com/archives/CV4A90DPF).

 - Drop in to `#sig-` channels and ask what they are working on to learn more.

+- Host a Gardening Days event!
+Anyone is welcome to host an activity for 15 minutes or more.
+All times and topics that adhere to our guidelines are welcome!
+Please post in [#gardening-general](https://spinnakerteam.slack.com/archives/CV4A90DPF) and mention @gardening-admin to be added to the schedule.